What is a *starname?

 With our mobile partners, you will be able to send crypto-currency without the need for long complicated crypto-addresses, you will just need to type the *starname.

 Our first mobile wallet integration was Cosmostation wallet.
 The app is a mobile app and can be downloaded on AppStore or GooglePlay.
-You can also use your starname on the Starname App, with Sputnik Network, and with Request Network.
+You can also use your starname on the Starname App and with Sputnik Network.

 I want to get more technical.
 How does Starname service it work?